 Christophe and Christine have 4 sons of their own, so they understand just what families are looking for.
 Houses and apartments are well equipped, the pool is fenced, the lawn is perfect for games and running around, and there are plenty of things in the region for kids of all ages.
 Boules, the sandpit and the swimming pool were highlights for our kids.

 Children (4-12 years)

 All of the apartments and houses are well suited to families.
-Clematite sleep 2-3 in a double bedroom and a second single bedroom; Agave, Genet and Dahlia each sleep 4 in 1 double and 1 twin room; Jasmin also sleeps 4, but its mezzanine rooms mean it is only suitable for children aged 8+.
+Clematite sleeps 2-3 in a double bedroom and a second single bedroom; Agave, Genet and Dahlia each sleep 4 in 1 double and 1 twin room; Jasmin also sleeps 4, but its mezzanine rooms mean it is only suitable for children aged 8+.
 Amaryllis and Belle de Nuit each sleep 6 (1 double and 2 twin rooms).
+Magnolia sleeps 11 in 5 bedrooms (3 doubles, 1 single, 1 twin and 2 drawer beds) and has a private pool.
 Bear in mind that Genet, Dahlia and Jasmin have bathrooms with showers only.